GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Examples:
 <details>
-<summary>Example: Update Subaward Report for multiple Contracts and multiple Subawards.
+<summary>Example: Update Subaward report for multiple Contracts and multiple Subawards.
 Example includes Task Order where IDV Reference number is required, and scenario when Top Pay Employees information is not mandatory to be provided.</summary>
 <p>
 <code><pre>
 {